-Need books to help with the development of a bold, new course that supports the central curriculum?
+- To acquire books to help develop a bold, new course that supports the central curriculum

-Want to hold a workshop where you and several colleagues can tackle classroom challenges that are specific to your discipline?
+- To hold a workshop with several colleagues to tackle classroom challenges specific to your discipline

-To be considered for a grant, please complete the grant application and submit it to Matt Duperon, director of the Center for Teaching and Learning, by e-mail at firstname.lastname@example.org or campus mail to Bogar Hall, Room 005.
+To be considered for a grant, complete the grant application and submit it to Matt Duperon, director of the Center for Teaching and Learning, at firstname.lastname@example.org or campus mail to Bogar Hall, Room 005.